Reed-CompBio/spras/docs/tutorial/intermediate.rst

 Wrapped algorithms
 ^^^^^^^^^^^^^^^^^^^
-Each pathway reconstruction algorithm within SPRAS has actually been wrapped by SPRAS.
+Each pathway reconstruction algorithm within SPRAS has been wrapped for SPRAS, meaning it has been prepared for the SPRAS framework.

 For an algorithm-specific wrapper, the wrapper includes a module that will create and format the input files required by the algorithm using the SPRAS-standardized input data.